[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 I’ve heard from some people who don’t think they have multi-product ads yet, but it’s often because they aren’t using the proper objective.

-I’m going to assume you know how to set everything up on the campaign and ad set level.
+I’m going to assume you know how to set everything up on the The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. and An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. level.
 Let’s dive straight into the ad.

 By default, your ad will be set to “Single image and link in one ad.”
 Go ahead and toggle to “Multiple images and links in one ad.”